Striveworks/stampede/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Stampede is meant to make bootstrapping Microk8s clusters seamless.
+Stampede is meant to make bootstrapping kubernetes clusters seamless.
 It uses a simple election protocol to elect a leader and then followers will follow.
 The leader bootstraps the cluster and deals out join tokens to any followers.
 All communication is handled via a specified multicast channel.

 This project is inspired by Chic-fil-A's [Highlander](https://medium.com/@cfatechblog/bare-metal-k8s-clustering-at-chick-fil-a-scale-7b0607bd3541)